The DIRECT Path of Meditation that Leads to Living ALOHA

 All time zones are welcome • Click here to calculate the correct times in your part of the world • Attendance is limited to 25 participants per cohort.

-Does This Sound Familiar?
+Do These Sound Familiar?

-• their mind rarely rests
+• your mind rarely rests

 • stress or conflict quickly triggers emotional reactions, often uncontrollably

+Many people who come to this course notice these things about themselves.
 If you recognize yourself in these experiences, you are not alone.

 The good news is that the mind can be trained, and a calmer, wiser way of living is available.